movsim/traffic-simulation-de/README.md

 ## Numerical Integration

-The underlying car-following model for the longitudinal dynamics providing the accelerations is time-continuous, so a numerical update scheme is necessary to get the speeds and positions of the vehicles as approximate integrals over the accelerations.
+The underlying car-following model for the longitudinal dynamics providing the accelerations (Intelligent-Driver Model, IDM, or extensions thereof) is time-continuous, so a numerical update scheme is necessary to get the speeds and positions of the vehicles as approximate integrals over the accelerations.
 For our purposes, it turned out that following _ballistic scheme_ is most efficient in